actiontech/dble/docs/CONTRIBUTING.md

 ### Step 6: Push

-When ready to review (or just to establish an offsite backup or your work), push your branch to your fork on `github.com`:
+When ready to review (or just to establish an off-site backup or your work), push your branch to your fork on `github.com`:

 ```sh